 - Student presentations

-as a way to gauge measureable outcomes for student learning.
-With these activities, you can evaluate knowledge gain and track student performance during each lesson as well as skills that require long-term development and use more informal daily observations and notes to assess student progress over time.
+as a way to gauge measurable outcomes for student learning, with these activities, you can evaluate knowledge gain and track student performance during each lesson and skills that require long-term development.
+Use more informal daily observations and notes to assess student progress over time.

 Formative assessment is a powerful tool for providing feedback on students’ strengths, understanding gaps in their knowledge, measuring growth in skills over time, pinpointing opportunities for further instruction and practice, enhancing engagement by encouraging dialogue between teacher and student, offering personalized advice regarding how best to proceed with their studies—and demonstrates how it all connects with real life applications!

 Monitoring student progress is a crucial part of any homeschool setup.
 There are various ways to achieve this, from self-evaluations to tracking grades and test scores.
 It is important to monitor progress to ensure that students regularly meet expectations, stay on track with their curriculum, and progress toward their end goals.

 Self-Evaluation: One way to check in on a student’s progress is through self-evaluation.
 With students working independently, they should check in with themselves fairly regularly, gauging how well they understand the material and assessing whether or not they need extra help in any specific area.
 Self-evaluations can also include reflecting on how well the student has managed his or her own time and met assignment deadlines.